Bury Park

-Bury Park is an area of Luton, in the Luton district, in the ceremonial county of Bedfordshire, England.
-It is located 1 mile north west of the town centre on the road to Dunstable.
+Bury Park is an area of Luton, Bedfordshire, England.
+It is located 1 mile north west of the town centre on the A505 road to Dunstable.
 The area is roughly bounded by Claremont Road and Highfield Road to the north, Telford Way to the south, Hatters Way to the west, and the Midland Main Line to the east.

 Since the mid-1970s a large Muslim community have settled.
 Bury Park has a large commercial area specialising in fruit, vegetables, tech shops and all cultural clothing.
 There is a significant number of restaurants in the area, particularly serving Halal food.

 Kenilworth Road, the home of Luton Town F.C. is also located here.

 History

 Bury Park takes its name from Bury Farm, which was situated near to where Kenilworth Road is now.

 An estate was erected on the fields of the farm, and the first houses were occupied in 1882.
 Church school halls were opened in 1895, Bury Park Congregational Church was built in 1903, and Luton Industrial Co-operative Society Ltd opened a general store at the junction of Dunstable Road and Leagrave Road in 1906.
-The Anglican church of All Saints was opened in 1907 and a new church built in 1923 in Shaftesbury Road.
-Before moving to the Kenilworth Road ground, Luton Town played their home games on a flat field that became the site of the Odeon cinema.
+From 1897, Luton Town played home games at their Dunstable Road ground, a flat field that later became the site of the Odeon cinema, before they moved in 1905 to the Kenilworth Road ground.
+The Church of England built a mission room in 1907 to serve the growing population on the west side of Luton, and the new church of All Saints was opened on Shaftesbury Road in 1923.
 Dunstable Road was lined with Victorian houses, each with a neatly fenced garden, but the character of the road altered with the coming of the trams in 1908; the houses were turned into shops, and their front gardens became paved forecourts.
 By 1926, the shops included a "High-Class Pastry Cook and Confectioner" at 273 Dunstable Road.

 Traffic has long been a problem in the area.
 In 1926, complaints were made that horses and carts were causing obstructions by stopping at a water trough at the junction of Dunstable Road and Leagrave Road.
 In the following years the junction was covered by constables on point duty.

 Edgar Barber established an aeroplane propeller factory during World War I at 116 Bury Park Road.
 This was converted into a cinema called the Empire, which opened in 1921 and which closed in 1938 when the new Odeon opened on Dunstable Road.
-The Odeon with 1958 seats was designed by Keith P. Roberts, and is now a listed building.
+The Odeon with 1958 seats was designed by Keith P. Roberts and is now a listed building.

 During World War II the old Empire was requisitioned for "government purposes".
 After the war it was used as a synagogue, and then later as an Islamic centre.
 The Odeon was used for music concerts as well as for showing films; The Beatles played there in 1963.
 It eventually closed in 1983 and re-opened as a Top Rank Bingo Club.
 After local objections when its name changed to Mecca Bingo, it finally closed in 1999 and became a church.